-Wordless books are an underused resource in upper elementary classrooms.
-There are so many ways to use them with your students to teach a variety of skills, from making predictions, to story elements, to writing dialogue.
+Wordless picture books are an underused resource in upper elementary classrooms.
+There are so many ways to use them with your 3rd, 4th, and 5th grade students to teach a variety of skills - from making predictions, to story elements, to summarizing, to writing dialogue.

 Before having your 3rd grade, 4th grade, or 5th grade students "read" this book independently, you will probably want to provide a little background knowledge.
 They will benefit from knowing the definition of flotsam (the wreckage of a ship or its cargo found floating on or washed up by the sea).